niksy/throttle-debounce/README.md

 noTrailing is false or unspecified, callback will be executed one final time after the last throttled-function call.
 (After the throttled-function has not been called for `delay` milliseconds, the internal counter is reset)

-#### callback

-Type: `Function`

-A function to be executed after delay milliseconds.
-The `this` context and all arguments are passed through, as-is, to `callback` when the throttled-function is executed.

 #### debounceMode